Iulian373/JS-games/README.md

 # JS-games
-Some popular games in JavaScript
+Some popular games in JavaScript, just to try different methods and styles

+## List of games:
+-Snake
+-Tetris
+-Breakout